-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Community Development Administration Residential Revenue Bond Program Fund as of June 30, 2000 and 1999, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Community Development Administration Residential Revenue Bond Program Fund as of June 30, 2001 and 2000, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.

 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The change in fair values of investments held on June 30, 2000 supplementary information on page 12 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The disclosure of change in fair values of investments held on June 30, 2001, presented as supplementary information on page 14, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 The information has not been subjected to the auditing procedures applied in our audits of the basic financial statements and, accordingly, we express no opinion on it.